Atul-1992/AWS-MLOPS-Template/Readme.md

 3. **Docker Setup:**
    - Ensure Docker Engine is installed and running on your machine.
+   - To know more about Docker, please visit -> [Docker Docs](https://docs.docker.com/)

+4. **Hydra Config:**
+   - This will be second most used functionality after `Makefile` cli.
+Basically we set all of our configuration separately in `configs` folder where we can change set our configuration and work on our code virtually independently.
+All the configurations are written in simple `.yaml` files.
+   - Alternatively we can set our configuration pythonically as done in `config_schemas` folder.
+For simplicity and to keep code relevent with respect to warnings, I choose to change schemas `config_name` to `config_schema_node`.
+If we keep the same name as our main `config`.yaml it will validate schema of our `configs` directory.
+This feature is expected to depreciate due to complexity caused by it, therefore I am keeping my schema and configs different.
+   - For more information on it, please visit -> [Hydra Docs](https://hydra.cc/docs/intro/)

 ## CLI (How to use it?):
 This part is our objective to create.
 We can alway add more cli command to create more processes as per our requirements.

    1. `export_aws_secrets`: set credentials set in `./env_files/aws.env` as environment variables.
 (You can delete this file after setting credentials, it will not affect functionality.)

+   2. `make check_configs`: prints our current config defined in hydra `configs` folder, we can change it it `configs` folder.

-   2. `make init`: start dvc, git, version dataset and git, add remote and push our code and dataset to git and remote storage.
+   3. `make init`: start dvc, git, version dataset and git, add remote and push our code and dataset to git and remote storage.

-   3. `make version_dataset`: It tag version to current dataset if there is any change in it and syc it with remote repo.
+   4. `make version_dataset`: It tag version to current dataset if there is any change in it and syc it with remote repo.

-   4. `make version_code`: It tag version to our code and syc it with remote repo.
+   5. `make version_code`: It tag version to our code and syc it with remote repo.
 It will auto increment version of code and push it to repo with tag.

-   5. `make push_on_ecr`: containerize our code and push it AWS ECR.
+   6. `make push_on_ecr`: containerize our code and push it AWS ECR.

-   6. `make run_on_ec2`: launches ec2 instance on aws and pull docker container from ecr then run our container.
+   7. `make run_on_ec2`: launches ec2 instance on aws and pull docker container from ecr then run our container.